Thwart router-bit tear-out

 - Keep your router bits clean and sharp.
 A bit needs attention if it's consistently burning or tearing out wood.

 - Choose the appropriate router speed.
-(See the chart at right.)
-Remember that small diameter bits (under 1") perform best at the top speeds, while large-diameter bits, such as panel-raisers, need the slowest speeds.
+(See the chart below) Remember that small diameter bits (under 1") perform best at the top speeds, while large-diameter bits, such as panel-raisers, need the slowest speeds.

 - Select wood with straight grain that runs the length of your project parts, especially for door frames.
 Wavy or figured grain or grain that runs diagonally across a workpiece's width proves more prone to tear-out.

 - Feed tear-out-prone stock at a rate slower than you normally would—even if it burns the wood slightly.
 Then make a light final pass removing about 1⁄32 " at a normal feed rate.

 - Resist the temptation to take deep cuts.
 Instead, rout in 1⁄8 "-deep increments.

 Like a zero-clearance tablesaw throat insert, a zero-clearance auxiliary fence for your router table supports wood fibers next to those being cut away.
 And it's easy to make one.
 We recommend 1⁄2 "-thick medium-density fiberboard (MDF) for auxiliary fences because it's inexpensive, flat, smooth, and easy to work with.

 Begin by cutting out a blank about as long as your router table's fence.
 The blank height need only be taller than your bit by an inch or so, unless you're routing a large workpiece on edge and it needs the added support of a taller auxiliary fence.